Cecylia Barczyk: Education and early life

 Barczyk was born in Bytom, Poland and began studying cello at a young age.
 She studied at the Chopin Academy of Music (Warsaw), Moscow Conservatory of Music.

 In 1977, she went to study at Yale School of Music and in 1981 applied for political asylum in the United States saying that I can't live in a country without democracy.
 My hopes have been with the Solidarity movement.
 To this end I have given many concerts in its support.
 And I want to continue my mission to assist the people of Poland in their struggle.

 Three months later, the U.S. Government granted her asylum.

 Awards and prizes

-Barczyk won prizes at the Danczowski Cello Competition (Poznan), Pablo Casals Cello Competition (Budapest), Tchaikovsky Competition (Moscow), Aldo Parisot International Cello Competition (Brazil), J.S.
+Barczyk won prizes at the Danczowski Cello Competition (Poznań), Pablo Casals Cello Competition (Budapest), Tchaikovsky Competition (Moscow), Aldo Parisot International Cello Competition (Brazil), J.S.
 Bach International Competition (Leipzig), Cassado International Cello Competition (Florence), and W.C.
 Byrd Young Artists Competition (Michigan).

 The Maryland Chapter of the American String Teachers Association twice voted her "Teacher of the Year" (1995 and 2004).
 The Tianjin Conservatory of Music (China) named her a "Distinguished Honorary Professor."
 The International Friends of the Cello Association honored her with the "Award for Great Achievements in Cello Music."
 The International Music Tribute to Paderewski Committee honored her with the "Paderewki Award for Contributions to Society and Culture."
 The Minister of Culture of the Republic of Poland presented her with a medal of recognition for outstanding musical achievement.